 In Grades 6-10, students are encouraged to participate in community and service-based activities.
-It is up to the student to select and reflect upon what constitutes an activity.
-By Grades 9-10, students should be able to show personal initiative through their S&A choices and activities.
-Each student is required to complete three S&A reflections and completion of these activities is recorded in semester reports.
-The portfolios may also contain photographs, journal entries, poems, etc. In Grade 6, S&A guidance is strong, whereas by Grades 9-10, students take more S&A responsibility.
+It is up to the student to select and reflect upon what constitutes a C&S activity.
+By Grades 9-10, students should be able to show personal initiative through their C&S choices and activities.
+Each student is required to complete three C&S reflections and completion of these activities is recorded in semester reports.
+The portfolios may also contain photographs, journal entries, poems, etc. In Grade 6, C&S guidance is strong, whereas by Grades 9-10, students take more C&S responsibility.

-The S&A Coordinator publishes and promotes various S&A activities, exchanges, and trips throughout the year.
+The C&S Coordinator publishes and promotes various C&S activities, exchanges, and trips throughout the year.

 These are advertised in the newsletter, student assemblies and within the wider community.

-In Grades 9-10, students have a S&A interview in mid-June to check on their progress and verify their commitment to the program.
-S&A is a requirement for IB MYP graduation and is continued in the IB DP.
+In Grades 9-10, students have a C&S interview in mid-June to check on their progress and verify their commitment to the program.
+C&S is a requirement for IB MYP graduation and is continued in the IB DP.
 Although students may turn in reflection sheets for their portfolios at any time, Grades 9-10 are requested to respect the final deadlines in early June so that the portfolios are complete for the interviews.